 On the tour, you’ll also get a chance to visit the real-life location of the fictional Downton Village – filmed in the historic Oxfordshire village of Bampton.
 One of England’s oldest villages, dating back to the Iron Age, Bampton’s rows of 12th century cottages and Norman style St. Mary’s Church now draw a steady stream of tourists thanks to their Downton fame.

-More Downton inspired sights are added to the itinerary on the Small Group Downton tour from London, where you’ll stop in Bampton in the Cotswolds, to see the setting of the Downton village and check out the church that was the site of Lady Mary’s wedding to Matthew Crawley before continuing on to see some of the most iconic Downton sets within Highclere Castle.
+More Downton inspired sights are added to the itinerary on the Downton Abbey and Oxford Tour from London Including Highclere Castle, where you’ll stop in Bampton in the Cotswolds, to see the setting of the Downton village and check out the church that was the site of Lady Mary’s wedding to Matthew Crawley before continuing on to see some of the most iconic Downton sets within Highclere Castle.
 Browse the 5,650-book library where the Earl of Grantham conducts business with his trusty Labrador Isis at his heels; walk the grand stairwell where Lady Mary and Matthew first kissed; or marvel the original Van Dyck painting of King Charles I in the regal dining room where dinnertime chatter has revealed more than a few of the show’s explosive storylines.
 Don’t expect to get a peek at the servants’ quarters though – the downstairs areas where the staff live and work are shot on set at Ealing Studios, which is currently off-limits to guests.

 Back in London, there are a few other ways to get your fix of British period drama.
 Pay a visit to Angels Fancy Dress of London, who supply many of the series’ elegant gowns and accessories, where you rent out glittering 1920’s flapper dresses and long cigarette holders for a Downton-inspired night on the town; or brush up on your World War I era history at the Imperial War Museum.
 Make sure you don’t forget the most important tradition of the British aristocracy – traditional English Afternoon Tea.
 Head to one of Central London’s glitziest venues where you can sip the national brew from fine china teacups, munch on bite-sized sandwiches and stage your very own high-society revival.